This previous year has been extremely busy — the birth of my son, William — has kept my days filled with fun and zero sleep.

 I woke up a year later blowing out his 1st birthday candle and realized it’s 2019 🙂

 The card itself is a newer revision, PEAK650D4 type.
-The headsink for the chipset required some ‘Mazzolla’ to let the processor heatsink slide into its spot.
-Whomever manufactured the card put the chipset heatsink on the wrong way.
-Oh well, I got it in (the processor) — with a little rough housing.
+The heatsink for the chipset required some ‘Mazzolla’ to let the processor heatsink slide into its spot.
+Whoever manufactured the card put the chipset heatsink on the wrong way.
+Oh well, I got it in (the processor) — with a little roughhousing.

 In the rear of the machine, I mounted all the ports that would be needed (but not all, there is not enough backplane for it :)).
 From left to right:

-1. Amiga SCSI2SD card drive (swap out cads for different setups DH0:)
+1. Amiga SCSI2SD card drive (swap out cards for different setups DH0:)

 2. Amiga Rapidroad/Xsurf combo (USB and Ethernet)

 3. Ventilator Fan (strong, lots of hot stuff in there)

 4. PC Audiotrix Pro sound card